JustFixNYC/who-owns-what/README.md

 docker-compose up
 ```

 Visit http://localhost:3000 and you should be good to go!
+If
+you installed test data, you can see useful results by
+clicking on the "All Year Management" portfolio on the
+home page.

 ## Deploying